anoopl/anoopl.in/content/post/how-to-setup-strimzi-kafka-operator-with-mutual-tls-and-simple-authorization.md

+---
+title: "How to Setup Strimzi Kafka Operator with Mutual TLS and Simple Authorization"
+date: 2019-12-25T21:38:52+08:00
+lastmod: 2019-12-25T21:38:52+08:00
+#menu: "main"
+weight: 50

+# you can close something for this content if you open it in config.toml.
+comment: false
+mathjax: false
+---
 # How to Setup Strimzi Kafka Operator with Mutual TLS and Simple Authorization

 How to Setup Strimzi Kafka Operator with Mutual TLS and Simple Authorization